Crowdsourcing debt identification

 • Seek further information from the DR.

 • Reject the report as not involving technical debt.
-Rejection data is part of the basis for assessing the effectiveness of the education program.
+(Rejection data is used to assess the effectiveness of the education program)

 • Attach the report to a new or existing debt item, incorporating relevant information from the report into the debt item’s data.

-The asset experts produce contains information like that suggested by Foganholi, et al..
-It can be the basis of further analysis and eventual retirement of the debt item.
+What the asset experts produce, which contains information like that suggested by Foganholi, et al. will be the basis of further analysis and eventual retirement of the debt item.

 Investment in ease-of-use for the reporting process is essential for at least three reasons:

-• Some might regard reporting as an additional burden beyond the current workload.
+• The reporting responsibility might be seen as an addition burden beyond the current workload.

-• In many organizations, some might regard reporting as a secondary responsibility.
+• In many organizations, reporting on technical debt might be seen as a secondary responsibility.

-• Unless technical debt retirements rapidly become common occurrences, some might regard reporting as a waste of effort.
+• Unless technical debt retirements rapidly become common occurrences, reporting might be seen as a waste of effort.
 The reporting itself must therefore be easy.

-These phenomena all exert negative pressure on report quality.
-They tend to suppress report frequency.
+These phenomena all exert negative pressure on report quality and tend to suppress report frequency.
 Ease-of-use can mitigate these effects.

 References